sbt/sbt-native-packager/src/sphinx/formats/debian.rst

 - installation using python-apt module, used by Ansible and SaltStack for example,
-- being on python-apt 8.8 series, that's on Debian Wheezy and perhaps older
+- being on python-apt 8.8 series that's on Debian Wheezy and perhaps older

 It will fail with an error message like::